iamaaditya/iamaaditya.github.io/_posts/2016-01-15-Deep-Learning-software-installation-guide-on-fresh-Ubuntu.md

 However this blog post is about the software guide.
 Although, most of the researchers or grad students like me will have their own custom requirement I thought I should share my software installation guide, for someone who might be new and would benefit from some of these.
 I have had to do this process couple of times now, and I have learned from my mistakes.

-NOTE 1: If getting maximum performance is not a requirement, I would suggest the reader to download Docker Images for Deep Learning packages freely available online.
-Cost of time required for all these standalone installation is justified only when these are going to be used over and again, for e.g in a research lab.
+NOTE 1: If getting maximum performance is not a requirement, I would suggest the reader to download Docker Images for Deep Learning packages freely available online, [for e.g](https://hub.docker.com/r/kaixhin/cuda-theano/).
+Time required for all these standalone installation is justified only when these are going to be used over and again, for e.g in a research lab.

-NOTE 2: Some of the commands can be combined to be done in single line, especially installing libs from apt-get.
+NOTE 2: Some of the commands can be combined to be done in a single line, especially installing libs from apt-get.
 But I prefer to run them one at a time, for more control and feedback on installation process.

+NOTE 3: While most of the scientific community is moving on with Python 3, it seems Deep Learning communmmunty is happy with Python 2.
+Thus all instllations except where mentioned pertain to Python 2.7.

 # Upgrade the Ubuntu
 ---